-Stanford students who are exceptionally well prepared in literature and at least one foreign language may petition, no earlier than the spring quarter of their junior year, and no later than the quarter before the one in which they expect to complete 180 units of work at Stanford, to be admitted into the Program in Modern Thought and Literature for the purpose of earning a coterminal M.A. degree.
+Stanford students who are exceptionally well prepared in literature and at least one foreign language may apply for admission into the Program in Modern Thought and Literature for the purpose of earning a coterminal M.A. degree.
 The Program assumes serious interest in one or more areas of modern thought: history, psychology, philosophy, arts, contemporary culture generally.
 Students entering the Program may come from any undergraduate discipline, but should have sufficient background in literature and/or cultural studies to be able to participate fully in graduate level courses.

 Applications must include: